Pixel-Open/website/pages/index.md

 ---
 title: Share, contribute to Open Source projects
 ---
-We use Open Source technologies on a daily basis in our Web agency, it is important to be able to share our projects as well.
+We use Open Source technologies all days in our Web agency (Pixel Développement).

+It is also important to be able to share our community projects.